indent

 - to bind (a servant or apprentice) by indenture

-- to space (the first line of a paragraph, an entire paragraph, a column of figures, etc.) in from the regular margin
+- to place (the first line of a paragraph, an entire paragraph, a column of figures, etc.) some number of spaces away from the regular margin

 - to draw up an order or requisition in duplicate or triplicate